Ahmad Benali

-Ahmad Benali (أحمد بن علي; born 7 February 1992) is a professional footballer who plays as a central midfielder for Italian club Virtus Entella.
+Ahmad Benali (أحمد بن علي; born 7 February 1992) is a professional footballer who plays as a central midfielder.
 Born in England, he represents Libya internationally.

 Club career

 Manchester City

 Benali started his career in the youth team of Manchester City since joining the club at eight, and signed his first professional contract on his 17th birthday.
 While at the Manchester City youth team, Benali was given the captaincy.

 On 31 August 2011, Benali was loaned out to League One club Rochdale, along with his former teammate David Ball, until 1 January 2012.
 After being absent from the first team for a month, Benali made his Rochdale debut on 4 October 2011, where he made his first start and played 72 minutes, in a 1–1 draw against Scunthorpe United in the second round of the Football League Trophy and progressed through to the next round after winning 3–1 in the penalty shoot–out.
 Benali then made his league debut eleven days later on 15 October 2011, where he provided assist for Gary Jones, in a 2–2 draw against Colchester United.
 After making two appearances for Rochdale, Benali returned to his parent club in late–December when it came to an end.

 At the end of the 2011–12 season, Benali was released by Manchester City following the end of his contract.
 By the time he was released, Benali had made no appearances for the club.